dominikb1888/INCO/README.md

 ## Deliverables

 - As part of the course you need to prepare an individual data visualization project based on publicly available healthcare dataset.
+- The form of delivery is a two-tier architecture with a backend emitting fhir-compliant json and a frontend using d3.js to visualize and interact on the data.

 ## Sessions